Washim district: History

 Washim was once known as Vatsagulma, the capital of the Vatsagulma line of Vakataka dynasty.
 The Vatsagulma branch was founded by Sarvasena, the second son of Pravarasena I after his death.
-King Sarvasena made Vatsagulma, the present day Washim, in Washim district of Maharashtra his capital.
+King Sarvasena made Vatsagulma, the present-day Washim, in Washim district of Maharashtra his capital.
 The territory ruled by this branch was between the Sahydri Range and the Godavari River.
-They patronized some of the Buddhist caves at Ajanta.
+They patronised some of the Buddhist caves at Ajanta.

+Before the establishment of the Vakataka rule with Washim as their capital, the place was an important center from the religious point of view, and it even now contains many old temples and tirthas which are revered by the people.

 The account of Berar in the Ain-i-Akbari was added to that work in 1596–97.
-The greater part of the Akola district was included in Akbar's sorkar or revenue district of Narnala, but some of the parganas of this Sarkar are now included in Buldhana, while Akola, on the other hand, includes three parganas of Akbar's revenue district of Bashim.
+The greater part of the Akola district was included in Akbar's sarkar or revenue district of Narnala, but some of the parganas of this Sarkar are now included in Buldhana, while Akola, on the other hand, includes three parganas of Akbar's revenue district of Bashim.
 The whole revenue demand for the area now included in the Akola district seems to have been nearly twenty-four lakhs of rupees.

 The only special notice of any places in the District has reference to Balapur, Shahpur, and Bashim.
 Near Balapur, says Abdul Fazl, are two streams, about the borders of which are found various kinds of pretty stones, which are cut and kept as curiosities.
 Six kos distant were the headquarters of Sultan Murad, which grew into a fine city under the name of Shahpur'.
 Of Bashim he writes, 'About Bashim is an Indigenous race, for the most part proud and refractory, called Hatkars their forces consist of 1000 cavalry and 5000 infantry.'
 He adds that the Hatkars, who are Dhangar, are Rajput which is true.